soundpress/RulesOfNYC/docs/c15/index.rst

 11  For buildings over eight stories the approved quantity shall be equal to the actual quantity increased by 10 percent for each floor over eight.

-12  For water service 2 1/2" in diameter or greater than approved length shall be equal to one and one-half times the actual installed length.
+12  For water service 2 1/2” in diameter or greater than approved length shall be equal to one and one-half times the actual installed length.

 13  Oil, gas, or combination burner.

 14  For submetering, the owner must comply with the rent decrease requirements of DHCR, and the project must consist of a building-wide submetering in all individual dwelling units.

-15  This item requires an affidavit from an engineer or architect certifying the installation of a natural gas-fired electric cogeneration system or the conversion or modification of an existing oil-fired cogeneration system to a natural gas-fired electric cogeneration system.
+15  This item requires an affidavit from an engineer or architect certifying the installation of a natural gas-fired electric cogeneration system or the conversion or modification of an existing oil-fired cogeneration system to a natural gasfired electric cogeneration system.
 Such affidavit also must provide that the waste heat from the cogeneration unit is used for heating domestic hot water or space heating or cooling of the residential units.

-16  In order to qualify for benefits for Inspection for Lead-Based Paint Hazards or Risk Assessment of Lead-Based Paint Hazards, (a) the inspection or risk assessment must be an "inspection" or "risk assessment" as defined in 40 Code of Federal Regulations part 745 or any successor regulations, (b) the inspection or risk assessment must have determined that lead-based paint hazards exist in such dwelling, including any vacant or occupied dwelling unit or any common area, and (c) an "abatement" of lead-based paint hazards, as defined in 40 Code of Federal Regulations part 745 or any successor regulations, must have been performed in response to such inspection or risk assessment determination.
-Notwithstanding the foregoing, no such benefit shall be given for the inspection or risk assessment of a dwelling unit or common area if (a) any abatement performed in a dwelling unit or common area in response to such inspection or risk assessment determination was also performed to comply with a notice of violation issued for a violation of article fourteen of subchapter two of chapter two of title 27 of the Administrative Code, or (b) all of the lead-based paint hazards identified in such dwelling unit or in all of the common areas in such dwelling by such inspection or risk assessment have not been abated.
+16  In order to qualify for benefits for Inspection for Lead-Based Paint Hazards or Risk Assessment of Lead-Based Paint Hazards, (a) the inspection or risk assessment must be an “inspection” or “risk assessment” as defined in 40 Code of Federal Regulations part 745 or any successor regulations, (b) the inspection or risk assessment must have determined that lead-based paint hazards exist in such dwelling, including any vacant or occupied dwelling unit or any common area, and (c) an “abatement” of lead-based paint hazards, as defined in 40 Code of Federal Regulations part 745 or any successor regulations, must have been performed in response to such inspection or risk assessment determination.
+Notwithstanding the foregoing, no such benefit shall be given for the inspection or risk assessment of a dwelling unit or common area if (a) any abatement performed in a dwelling unit or common area in response to such inspection or risk assessment determination was also performed to comply with a notice of violation issued for a violation of article fourteen of subchapter two of chapter two of title 27 of the Administrative Code, or (b) all of the leadbased paint hazards identified in such dwelling unit or in all of the common areas in such dwelling by such inspection or risk assessment have not been abated.
 Furthermore, such benefits for inspection or risk assessment of lead-based paint hazards shall only be given for such inspections or risk assessments commenced on or after August 2, 2004.

 17  For dwellings with no more than three stories, the allowance for both non-targeted areas and targeted areas for inspection of all of the common areas in such dwelling is $400.
 For dwellings with four to six stories, the allowance for both non-targeted areas and targeted areas for inspection of all of the common areas in such dwelling is $800.
 For dwellings with at least seven stories, the allowance for both non-targeted areas and targeted areas for inspection of all of the common areas in such dwelling is $1,200.